0112Derrick/ollamaCopilot/README.md

 This extension contributes the following settings:

 - `Set Ollama URL`: Sets where the api request will go to.
 This is useful if you want to host the model on a separate machine or use a server in the middle of your requests.
 By default set to `http://localhost:11434/api/generate`
 - `Set Ollama Model`: Sets the model name included in the request.
-By default set to: `llama3`
+By default set to: `llama3.1`
 - `Set Ollama Headers`: Sets the api headers sent in the post request during queries.

+> If you switch your embedding model it is recommended to also re-embed your workspace for the best results.

 ## Known Issues

 - Right clicking and prompting ollama does not always open the web view and execute the prompt on the first attempt.
 - Suggestion does not clear out after accepting it.
+- Graphical issue with the webview prompt bar.

 ## Uninstalling